This

 Rewards:

-Smaller businesses are harder to work for, but there are also some great aspects too.
-The greater the risk, the greater the reward.
+businesses are harder to work for, but there are also some great

 Because there are fewer employees, everyone becomes involved in all aspects of the business.
 I was the Social Media Marketing intern, but I was not the only one who worked on it.
 Everyone would help brainstorm and create content, as well as respond to customers.
 And the same is true for other positions, I was not the Product Specialist, but I assisted naming, counting inventory, pulling and packing orders, etc. Smaller businesses means being more involved in all aspects of the company, which means learning about more functions of the company.